vjeantet/bitfan/processors/input-file/README.md

 log files that will be written to disk.
 Set it to "/dev/null" to not use sincedb features

+### target
+* Value type is string
+* Default value is `""`

+When decoded data is an array it stores the resulting data into the given target field.

 ## Configuration blueprint